CosmWasm/sylvia-book/src/basics/building-contract.md

 ## Checking contract validity

-When the contract is built, the last step to ensure that it is a valid [CosmWasm](https://github.com/CosmWasm) contract, is to call `cosmwasm-check` on it:
+When the contract is built, the last step to ensure that it is a valid CosmWasm contract is to call `cosmwasm-check` on it:

 ```shell
 $ cargo wasm